Barbra Casbar Siperstein | |

 She attended Rutgers University, where she earned a bachelor's degree, and then earned a master's of business administration in public accounting from Pace University.
 After college, Siperstein joined the family business, Siperstein Fords Paint Corporation, in Fords, New Jersey, where she met her wife, Carol Slonk, when Slonk joined the company as an administrative assistant.
 The couple had three children: a daughter, Jana Siperstein-Szucs; and two sons, Jeffrey and Jared Siperstein.

 Barbra Siperstein knew from early childhood that she was different, but did not fully recognize she was transgender until middle age.[5]
 Siperstein told her wife that she was transgender in the late 1980s.
-For most of her life Siperstein denied to herself that she was transgender, until she eventually came out to her wife who was extremely supportive.
+For most of her life Siperstein denied to herself that she was transgender, until she eventually came out to her wife who was very supportive.
 They created Casbar as a combination of Carol's initials and Barbra's name.[6]
 Carol encouraged her to be openly outwardly female, and Barbra began to transition in small steps.
 Barbra was openly transgender with her family, but did not come out publicly until around 2000, when she began her activism in earnest.
 She was outed by a local newspaper, and continued to transition in strides.[7]

 Carol died in 2001.
 Barbra has said that she channeled her grief about her wife's death into her activist work.
 Eight years after Carol's death, Barbra changed her Hebrew name officially to a female name after a teshuva on the status of transgender people in the Jewish faith allowed her to do so.
 Siperstein started her activism fully after her daughter took over her family business.